Pippa Haywood: Film and theatre

 Haywood has also worked in film and theatre.
 Recent stage credits include: House & Garden, Private Lives, A Midsummer Night's Dream, The Winter's Tale, Requiem and Landscape with Weapon at the National Theatre.
 She played the lead role in Wanderlust at the Royal Court Jerwood Theatre Upstairs.
 In 2020 she appeared as Sam (Colin Firth)'s sister in Supernova.

 Personal life

-Haywood is married to Michael Newberry and the couple have two children.
+Haywood is married to Malcolm Newberry and the couple have two children.
 Haywood lives in Gillingham, Dorset.